First-time and occasional clients have always needed advice and assistance in the early stages of projects to:

 - help to define and set up projects

-- ensure that design quality is achieved
+- ensure that quality and value is achieved

 This is particularly important in the public sector where new methods of procurement have been introduced.
 These effectively separate clients and end users from designers during the development of proposals.
 The RIBA believes that high-quality architects and other professionals are needed to carry out the RIBA Client Adviser role, to ensure that good design is an integral part of the public sector procurement programme.